tomkirish/AzureSecNotes/README.md

 ### 3. Managed Instances (PAAS) -

     * Definition -
-        * New deployment model of Azure SQL providing compatability with on-premise SQL Enterprise.
+        * New deployment model of Azure SQL providing compatibility with on-premise SQL Enterprise.
     * Features -
         * Designed to allow for easier lift and shift of on premise SQL databases while maintaining PAAS functionality.
     * Security -